Back to Silas S. Brown's home page

 Obtaining magnifiersThe Hedgehog's real name is Loupes Hautes Performances (LHP) T4.
 (The embossed logo says T4; the Brevete SGDG mark means ``patented without government guarantee'' and is not part of the product name.)
 It used to be listed by UK suppliers as "hedgehog magnifier" or "The Hedgehog", but after the LHP company ceased trading by 2015 and their brand-mark was acquired by Lesa France, Lesa didn't keep those UK suppliers stocked for long, preferring to sell it directly on Lesa's website.
 UK residents who are registered blind or partially sighted can apply to be exempted from VAT and postage costs on specialist magnifiers, but I don't know how to do this when dealing directly with a non-UK supplier.
 The last of the UK stock was generally sold at a heavy discount to clear it, although, confusingly, suppliers didn't prominently say that's what they were doing---it just looked like a large price difference between catalogues.
 All of this cheaper UK stock has now been exhausted, leaving Lesa as the only option.

-I've sometimes been asked where to buy a Hedgehog in East Asia; sorry I don't know, but they're light to take in hand luggage.
+I've sometimes en asked where to buy a T4 Hedgehog in East Asia; sorry I don't know, but they're light to take in hand luggage.
 Perhaps Lesa should open a market over there; may I suggest the Chinese name

 I wrote this page because I sometimes get questions about the Hedgehog I use.
-Usual disclaimers apply; it does not constitute medical, legal or financial advice.
+Usual disclaimers apply; it is not professional medical, legal, financial or electrical advice.